 Celebrate strong women with AAUW and author Jane Kirkpatrick.

-Throughout the year the American Association of Women has focused on programming highlighting the strength of women.
+Throughout the year the American Association of University Women has focused on programming highlighting the strength of women.
 From women on the home front, to women in need, and women in theater, and disaster relief AAUW celebrates exceptional women and their endeavors.

 The final program on the AAUW schedule features Oregon author Jane Kirkpatrick, internationally recognized for her lively presentations and well-researched stories that encourage and inspire.